geudde/attic-chest/pages/13.reference/01.porden/docs.md

-* The story of Cambuscan, the brazen steed, the virtuous sabre, ring, and glass, as begun by Chaucer, are well known ; but this passage alludes more particularly to its continuation and conclusion by Mr. Wharton.
+* The story of Cambuscan, the brazen steed, the virtuous sabre, ring, and glass, as begun by Chaucer, are well known; but this passage alludes more particularly to its continuation and conclusion by Mr. Wharton.

 Cambuscan, released, by the assistance of the falcon, from his aerial pil-